• Skip to main content

 Finding a good water source may be difficult in some countries, so use a water bottle with an activated charcoal filter.
 Avoid plastic water bottles as they can also have health risks.

-3. Consume High-Fiber and Fermented Foods to Pass Stool Fast
+3. Consume High-Fiber & Fermented Foods to Pass Stool Fast

 Another way to keep your gut healthy while traveling is to consume fiber and fermented foods.
 Both of these can help keep your gut healthy by making it easier to pass stool and maintain the balance of healthy bacteria.